China says new bird flu case found in northeast

 Some bird samples have tested positive and China has culled thousands of birds and shut down some live poultry markets.

-(Reporting by Sui-Lee Wee in Beijing, Kate Kelland in London and Adam Jourdan in Shanghai.; Editing by Nick Macfie and Andrew Heavens)
+(Reporting by Sui-Lee Wee in Beijing and Adam Jourdan in Shanghai, additional reporting by Kate Kelland in London.; Editing by Nick Macfie and Andrew Heavens)